annabelyim/MAAN/README.md

 In this project, we explore the ways that network theory can be applied to understanding thematic connections between works of literature.
 We used the text Much Ado About Nothing by William Shakespeare as our root piece of literature.

-We are still in the process of conducting this research, so frequent updates will be made in this repository.
+We are still in the process of conducting this research, so frequent updates will be made in this repository, including the final paper and code.